pyAMPACT: A Score-Audio Alignment Toolkit for Performance Data Estimation and Multi-modal Processing: Exporting Data

 \section{Exporting Data}

-\texttt{pyAMPACT} includes functions for exporting musical scores with note-linked performance data to MEI format \cite{devaney2023encoding}.
-The performance data encoding uses the \verb|<extData>| element \footnote{https://music-encoding.org/guidelines/v5/elements/extData.html}, which allows non-MEI data to be encoded in a \verb|<![CDATA[]]>| tag.
-Each \verb|<extData>| element wrapped in a \verb|<when>| element, which requires linking to both a specific time-point in an external representation (in our case an audio file) and linking to a specific symbolic event defined in the <score> section of the MEI file (linked by XMLID).
-We encode a JSON-formatted object with symbolic data into an \verb|<extData>| element linked to each note in the symbolic representation.
+\texttt{pyAMPACT} includes functions for exporting musical scores with note-linked performance data to MEI format.
+MEI \cite{roland02} was primarily designed to encode symbolic musical data.
+The recent inclusion of the \texttt{<extData>} \footnote{\url{https://music-encoding.org/guidelines/v5/elements/extData.html}} element in the latest release of MEI\footnote{\url{https://music-encoding.org/guidelines/v5/content/introduction.html\#modelChanges}} facilitates the linking of symbolic events (such as notes) to data related to specific time points in linked audio files. \texttt{<extData>} can contain a standard XML \texttt{<![CDATA[]]>} tag, thus the exact specifications of the linked data are flexible.
+Each \verb|<extData>| element wrapped in a \verb|<when>| element, which requires linking to both a specific time-point in an external representation (in our case an audio file) and linking to a specific symbolic event defined in the <score> section of the MEI file (linked by XMLID). \texttt{pyAMPACT} encodes a JSON-formatted object \cite{crockford06} with symbolic data into an \verb|<extData>| element linked to each note in the symbolic representation.

+An example of the MEI encoding is shown in Figure \ref{fig:extData}.
+Basic MEI data for a single note is shown in the \verb|<score>| element, which includes the XML ID ('note 1'), which is used to link the performance data in the \verb|<when>| element.
+The onset time of the note in the audio file is specified within the \verb|<when>| stage (absolute="00:00:10:087").
+The pitch-, dynamics-, and timbre-related frame-wise and note-level descriptors are encoded within the \verb|<extData>| element.